dneuge/lima-mf-panel-connector/README.md

 ## Disclaimer

 This is an unofficial project, both in terms of MobiFlight and hardware manufacturers.
 Unless endorsed by a manufacturer, please direct questions/bug reports only to the author(s) of this application, not to panel manufacturers or MobiFlight.
 Correct operation of hardware panels should always be verified according to official instructions (i.e. using original MobiFlight software on a supported platform).

-As this application interfaces with actual hardware, there is a risk of damage being caused, for example but not limited to e.g. the unit, health or property. **That risk is amplified** by interfacing with a firmware not controlled by the author(s) of this application.
-By using this application, users accept that none of the author(s), nor any of the author(s) of MobiFlight, nor panel manufacturers shall be held liable for any damage or harm being potentially caused associated with the usage of this application.
-Carefully read the [license](LICENSE.md) for details, as well as the license/disclaimer texts associated with MobiFlight's firmware (see MobiFlight for details).
+As this application interfaces with actual hardware, there is a **risk of damage being caused**, for example but not limited to e.g. hardware, health or property. **That risk is amplified** by interfacing with a firmware not controlled by the author(s) of this application.
+By using this application, users accept that none of the authors of this application or its dependencies/libraries, nor any of the authors of MobiFlight, nor panel manufacturers shall be held liable for any damage or harm being potentially caused by or being associated with the use of this application.
+Carefully read all licenses and their disclaimers for details, as well as the license/disclaimer texts associated with MobiFlight's firmware (see MobiFlight for details).

-Use of this application may void your warranty.
+Using this application may void the warranty of your hardware modules.

 ## Acknowledgements